Calling all golfers (and non-golfers, too).

 It wasn’t until after the Joys had settled on Meridian Ranch that all the advantages of a neighborhood course dawned on them—beyond the beauty, of course, since their home backs up to Antler Creek’s long, green fairways.
 “The golf turned into a big bonus,” says Jeff.
 “It’s so easy to walk a few blocks to the golf course and the grill, where we always run into people we know.
 It’s become the center of our social life.”
 Nancy started lessons, and after they had made friends separately on the course, they decided to form a Thursday night couples group to create mutual friends.
 It’s an informal, open group, and anyone in Meridian Ranch (and beyond) is welcome to join them for nine holes and dinner at Madera’s Grill and Cantina or at one of their homes.
 “It’s really expanded our circle of friends,” says Jeff.

-As the longest course in Colorado, Antler Creek Golf Course is considered challenging.
+As one of the longest courses in Colorado, Antler Creek Golf Course is considered challenging.
 However, it works just fine for the Joys, even though Nancy is a novice and Jeff a relative newcomer.
 Six sets of tees offer flexibility that accommodates all levels of players.
 With creeks and ravines, the links-style course keeps things interesting for established golfers, but it’s also a good course to learn on.
 In fact, a two-day youth program at the course inspired the Joys’ six-year-old grandson to start lessons, and now he loves to go putting with the grandparents.

 The Joys aren’t going anywhere.